best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 ```
 ````

 We will use the `GeneralizedLinearRegression` `pyspark.ml` function to carry out our regression.
-The model can be imported and set up like so: **argument setting **
+The model can be imported and set up like so:

 ````{tabs}
 ```{code-tab} py
 # Import GeneralizedLinearRegression
 from pyspark.ml.regression import GeneralizedLinearRegression

-# Define model
+# Define model - specify family and link as shown for logistic regression
 glr = GeneralizedLinearRegression(family="binomial", link="logit")
 ```
 ````